LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/materials/problem-set/README.md

 In this problem set, you'll do (TODO someone: a few sentences, just a quick overview.)

 ### Guidance
 While searching and sorting, you will be getting more experienced with arrays.
 You're also gaining experience reading and figuring out how someone else's code works!
-(This is a good example of why something like `style50` standards are a good thing to use with your own code.)
+(This is a good example of why something like `style50` standards are a good thing to use with your own code.
+You can find more information about it <a href="https://manual.cs50.net/style/" target="_blank">here</a>)

 Make sure you *break your work into the smallest pieces you possibly can*!
 Do *one thing at a time*, and *make sure it's working before going on to something else*.